AbsaOSS/cobrix/README.md

 ### Locality optimization for variable-length records parsing

-Variable-length records depend on headers to have their length calculated, which makes it hard to achieve parallelism while parsing.
+Variable-length records depend on headers to have their length calculated, which makes it challenging to achieve parallelism during parsing.

-Cobrix strives to overcome this drawback by performing a two-stages parsing.
-The first stage traverses the records retrieving their lengths and offsets into structures called indexes.
-Then, the indexes are distributed across the cluster, which allows for parallel variable-length records parsing.
+Cobrix strives to overcome this drawback by performing a two-stage parsing process.
+The first stage traverses the records, retrieving their lengths and offsets into structures called indexes.
+These indexes are then distributed across the cluster, enabling parallel parsing of variable-length records.

-However effective, this strategy may also suffer from excessive shuffling, since indexes may be sent to executors far from the actual data.
+However effective, this strategy may also suffer from excessive shuffling, as indexes may be sent to executors far from the actual data.

-The latter issue is overcome by extracting the preferred locations for each index directly from HDFS/S3/..., and then passing those locations to
-Spark during the creation of the RDD that distributes the indexes.
+This latter issue is overcome by extracting the preferred locations for each index directly from HDFS/S3/..., and then passing those locations to Spark during the creation of the RDD that distributes the indexes.

-When processing large collections, the overhead of collecting the locations is offset by the benefits of locality, thus, this feature is enabled by default, but can be disabled by the configuration below:
+When processing large collections, the overhead of collecting the locations is offset by the benefits of locality; thus, this feature is enabled by default but can be disabled by the configuration below:
 ```
 .option("improve_locality", false)
 ```

 ### Workload optimization for variable-length records parsing

-This feature works only for HDFS, not for any other of Hadoop filesystems.
+This feature works only for HDFS, not for any other Hadoop filesystems.

-When dealing with variable-length records, Cobrix strives to maximize locality by identifying the preferred locations in the cluster to parse each record, i.e. the nodes where the record resides.
+When dealing with variable-length records, Cobrix strives to maximize locality by identifying the preferred locations in the cluster to parse each record—i.e., the nodes where the record resides.

 This feature is implemented by querying HDFS about the locations of the blocks containing each record and instructing Spark to create the partition for that record in one of those locations.

-However, sometimes, new nodes can be added to the cluster after the Cobol file is stored, in which case those nodes would be ignored when processing the file since they do not contain any record.
+However, sometimes, new nodes can be added to the cluster after the COBOL file is stored, in which case those nodes would be ignored when processing the file since they do not contain any record.

-To overcome this issue, Cobrix also strives to re-balance the records among the new nodes at parsing time, as an attempt to maximize the utilization of the cluster.
-This is done through identifying the busiest nodes and sharing part of their burden with the new ones.
+To overcome this issue, Cobrix also strives to rebalance the records among the new nodes at parsing time, as an attempt to maximize the utilization of the cluster.
+This is done by identifying the busiest nodes and sharing part of their burden with the new ones.

-Since this is not an issue present in most cluster configurations, this feature is disabled by default, and can be enabled from the configuration below:
+Since this is not an issue present in most cluster configurations, this feature is disabled by default and can be enabled from the configuration below:
 ```
 .option("optimize_allocation", true)
 ```

-If however the option ```improve_locality``` is disabled, this option will also be disabled regardless of the value in ```optimize_allocation```.
+If, however, the option `improve_locality` is disabled, this option will also be disabled regardless of the value in `optimize_allocation`.

 ### Record headers support

-As you may already know a file in the mainframe world does not mean the same as in the PC world.
-On PCs we think of a file as a stream of bytes that we can open, read/write and close.
-On mainframes a file can be a set of records that we can query.
-Record is a blob of bytes, can have different size.
-Mainframe's 'filesystem' handles the mapping between logical records and physical location of data.
+As you may already know, a file in the mainframe world does not mean the same as in the PC world.
+On PCs, we think of a file as a stream of bytes that we can open, read/write, and close.
+On mainframes, a file can be a set of records that we can query.
+A record is a blob of bytes and can have different sizes.
+The mainframe's 'filesystem' handles the mapping between logical records and the physical location of data.

 > _Details are available at this [Wikipedia article](https://en.wikipedia.org/wiki/MVS) (look for MVS filesystem)._

-So usually a file cannot simply be 'copied' from a mainframe.
-When files are transferred using tools like XCOM each record is prepended with an additional *record header* or *RDW*.
-This header allows readers of a file in PC to restore the 'set of records' nature of the file.
+So, a file cannot simply be 'copied' from a mainframe.
+When files are transferred using tools like XCOM, each record is prepended with an additional *record header* or *RDW*.
+This header allows readers of a file on a PC to restore the 'set of records' nature of the file.

 Mainframe files coming from IMS and copied through specialized tools contain records (the payload) having schema of DBs copybook warped with DB export tool headers wrapped with record headers.
 Like this: